sergeyzolotukhin/learn-java-gradle/learn-java/library/lib-influxdb/README.md

 * A [bucket] is a named location    where time series data is stored

-* A [series] is simply a shortcut for saying
-* * measurement
-* * tagset
-* * retention policy

-All points with the same retention policy, measurement, and tagset are members of the same series.

 * A [Measurement] acts as a container for
 * * tags,
 * * fields,